5 Easy Reasons for a Pending Economic Slowdown

 1)Trade Wars

-At the top of the list is the current trade wars.
+At the top of the list are the current trade wars.
 Frankly, it is hard to keep up.
-So far, President Trump has signed 93 Executive Orders and counting.
-If he signs 7 more by April 29, 2025, he will have averaged one a day.
-Just like taking a vitamin.
+So far, President Trump has signed about 260 Executive Orders and counting.

 With trade we now have TOTO.
 No, we are not talking about the dog in The Wizard of Oz.
 TOTO here is shorthand for Tariff On, Tariff Off.

-I get it that threating to implement or increase tariffs is an excellent negotiating tool.
+I get it that threatening to implement or increase tariffs is an excellent negotiating tool.
 Having said that, our largest trading partners are our neighbors, Canada, and Mexico.
-I am not sure they are a ‘partner,’ but China is the next largest county we trade with.
+I am not sure they are a ‘partner,’ but China is the next largest country we trade with.

-It is difficult for businesses to make any long-weekend long-term plans with this uncertainly.
+It is difficult for businesses to make any long-weekend long-term plans with this uncertainty.
 This is problematic.
 Businesses will defer investing in any projects when uncertainly gets this elevated.

 Tariffs will also affect inflation (see below).
 The prices for goods will go up.
-Consumers will pay this.
+Ultimately, consumers will pay these higher costs.
 Therefore, this will reduce consumption and slow growth.

 We are not there yet but, to prepare, here are 6 Easy Steps to Navigate a Recession.
 Also, keep an eye out for 6 Black Swans Easy to See.